19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Delving.md

 | Normal       | d20             |
 | Risky        | d12             |
 | Deadly       | d6              |
+### Encounter Distance and Reaction
+The encounter monsters are placed at a random direction at the edge of the PCs vision.
+By default, a d12 with the result interpreted as the clockwise direction determines the direction of their placement.
+The [Monster Reactions](../Social%20Systems/Monster%20Reactions.md) roll should be used if the reaction is unclear.
 ## Delve Movement
 The movement action is the primary action PCs will take when delving.
 The referee describes all the immediately obvious things about the environment they are in after moving, from which the players will choose how to interact with any relevant creatures or features of the environment.